 Land Rover Discovery Sport SUV - Practicality & boot space

-The Land Rover Discovery Sport squeezes seven seats into a compact space, but there's still plenty of room
+The Land Rover Discovery Sport can squeeze seven seats into a compact space, but there's still plenty of room

-With seven seats as standard across a majority of the model range – even if the third row is only really suitable for kids – the Land Rover Discovery Sport has the jump on the old Freelander, as well as many of its current rivals.
+With seven seats available across a majority of the model range, the Land Rover Discovery Sport has the jump on the old Freelander, as well as many of its current rivals - even if the third row is only really suitable for kids.

 Land Rover Discovery Sport interior space & storage

 The Discovery Sport makes excellent use of its relatively compact dimensions – it's about the same length and width as a Skoda Octavia.
 It’s easy to get comfortable, as the driver's seat adjusts for height and the steering wheel adjusts up and down as well as in and out.

 The seats are comfortable and provide plenty of support, with up to a metre of legroom available in the second row, which can be slid back and forth to prioritise passenger or boot space as necessary.

 This helps with space in the third row, with the second row sliding forward to give more space to the rearmost passengers.
 But even with this adjustment, the back row is really only suitable for adults on shorter journeys.

 For buyers wanting a Discovery Sport with seven seats, it's worth noting they are now an optional extra, coming as part of a Third Row Pack, costing around £1,500 extra across the range.
 This also adds sliding and reclining second row seats, cooling vents for the third row and extra USB charging points.

 The rear doors open to almost 90 degrees, so climbing in is easy, while the second row of seats folds to allow access to the third row.
 However, if you're planning on using the third row of seats frequently, fully-fledged seven seat SUVs such as the Skoda Kodiaq or Kia Sorento might be more suitable.